bcgov/simsbc/README.md

 relationships between government, industry, Indigenous communities, and consultants to advance natural resource stewardship.

-This package is intended for biologists who manage managing data in SIMS can use this package to retrieve
+This package is intended for biologists who want to load data from SIMS into R, removing the need to manually export data from SIMS and import it into R.

 ### Installation